TempleEight/temple-docs/TempleEight/docs/guide/temple-test.md

 `temple test` has two main operating modes:

-1. A full testing mode, where it will spin up the infrastructure locally, mock a request to each endpoint and then shut the infrastructure down
+1. A full testing mode, where it will spin up the infrastructure locally, mock a request to each endpoint and then shut the infrastructure down.

 2. A request only mode, where the infrastructure is assumed to already be running, and only mock requests are sent to each endpoint.